-Talks by scholars and filmmakers will draw out the relevance of Film Culture and the constellation of interdisciplinary arts events and institutions within its orbit for thinking about the development of contemporary film cultures in various localities.
+Talks by scholars and filmmakers drew out the relevance of Film Culture and the constellation of interdisciplinary arts events and institutions within its orbit for thinking about the development of contemporary film cultures in various localities.
 What is the significance of writing about film, whether in print or online, to the constitution of artistic communities today?

-In an opening night concert, Gina D'Orio and Susanne Sachsse with Robin Behling and Anton Garber edit selected texts from Film Culture magazine in a mad, moody music performance.
-There will also be a rare concert featuring a solo set by Sonic Youth‘s Thurston Moore, followed by an 11-piece band of Jonas Mekas's friends and longtime collaborators who will provide a live soundtrack to Mekas's most recent feature film OUTTAKES FROM THE LIFE OF A HAPPY MAN.
+In an opening night concert, Gina D'Orio and Susanne Sachsse with Robin Behling and Anton Garber edited selected texts from Film Culture magazine in a mad, moody music performance.
+There was also be a rare concert featuring a solo set by Sonic Youth‘s Thurston Moore, followed by an 11-piece band of Jonas Mekas's friends and longtime collaborators who will provide a live soundtrack to Mekas's most recent feature film OUTTAKES FROM THE LIFE OF A HAPPY MAN.

-Departing from the example of Film Culture, SAVVY Contemporary presents the multi-channel installation United Screens, curated by Abhishek Nilamber (with associate curator Kamila Metwaly).
+Departing from the example of Film Culture, SAVVY Contemporary presented the multi-channel installation United Screens, curated by Abhishek Nilamber (with associate curator Kamila Metwaly).
 The installation is the first stage of a long-term research-exhibition project observing contemporary alternative film cultures in postcolonial regions.
 The current stage of the project chronicles contemporary Indian alternative ecosystems.

-The Harun Farocki Institut (HaFi, Berlin) will present Filmkritik 335-336 (Nov.-Dez.
+In the framework of Edit Film Culture!, Spector Books presented Film Culture 80: The Legend of Barbara Rubin, a new issue of the magazine dedicated to the work and biography of the infamous figure behind the New York underground's most sexually explicit film Christmas on Earth (1963), a pioneering work of expanded cinema.
+The Harun Farocki Institut (HaFi, Berlin) presented Filmkritik 335-336 (Nov.-Dez.
 1984), a special issue of this important German film magazine that is dedicated to filmmaker Emile de Antonio, a key figure in the New American Cinema.
 For financial reasons, this issue of Filmkritik, although laid out and proofed, was never printed.
-It is published for the first time in the context of Edit Film Culture!
+It was published for the first time in the context of Edit Film Culture!